-We’ve had close to 500 kids here now, and I have seen zero correlation with kids dying when they’re smaller at birth unless they weigh less than 1.5 pounds.
+We’ve had close to 650 kids here now, and I have seen zero correlation with kids dying when they’re smaller at birth unless they weigh less than 1.5 pounds.
 This study is saying that 2.3 pounds is “underweight,” which I disagree with.
-I did learn this past winter that kids that size can’t maintain their body temperature at below zero temperatures, but other than that they’re as healthy as the 3-pound kids.
+I have learned that kids that size can’t maintain their body temperature at below zero temperatures, but other than that they’re as healthy as the 3-pound kids.
 (And I’m sure they were not dealing with sub-zero temperatures in the African study.)

 The fact that they had goats requiring c-sections with kids under 4 pounds also makes me wonder about the overall health of the does.
 Keep in mind that the study was done in Nigeria, where many environmental factors are also quite different than in this country — and it was done in 1992 when no one knew anything about goat’s nutritional needs.
 Back then, everyone still thought that goats were just like sheep and they should have NO copper in their diet.

 Another problem with the overall health picture of the does is that African goats in the U.S. tend to have multiples, so if these goats were well nourished they should have had more than two kids per doe average.
 Each group had 9 kids born, which is less than 2 kids average per doe.
 The fact that each group had the same number of kids tells me that there was something equally missing from all of their diets.
 When we corrected our copper deficiency problem here on our farm, our average number of does per kid went from less than 2 to more than 2.5 every year and more than 3 some years!
 We have almost no singles any longer and lots of triplets.
-We have quite a few quadruplets and have even had three sets of quintuplets — and only one of those 15 kids died.
+We have quite a few quadruplets and have even had five sets of quintuplets — and only one of those 15 kids died.
 I’ve sold two pregnant goats that went on to give birth to five and six kids, which were all healthy.